ElleAK/Team-Profile-Generator/README.md

   #### Before using this application please install npm, inquirer, and fs

   ## Usage:
   #### To use this application first clone the repository and navigate to the root folder in the command-line.
 Type node index.js to start the prompts.
-After answering all questions a new README file will be generated in your folder.

   ## Technologies:
-  #### Javascript,Node
+  #### Javascript,Node, HTML, CSS, Bootstrap

   ## Tests:
-  #### No tests at this time
+  #### All tests passed

   ## Contributing:
   #### Will not be accepting contributions at this time.